klimbeta/klimbeta/docs/guide/What/WhatBetaComp.md

 # What is a BetaComp?

-A BetaComp is a type of climbing competition which tests a climber's [Beta](/guide/What/WhatBeta), not just a climber's ability to complete a [Route](/reference/Route/RouteOverview) or how fast they can complete a [Route](/reference/Route/RouteOverview).
+A BetaComp is a type of Climbing competition which tests a Climber's [Beta](/guide/What/WhatBeta), not just a Climber's ability to complete a [Route](/reference/Route/RouteOverview) or how fast they can complete a [Route](/reference/Route/RouteOverview).

 BetaComp mimics the competition structures of other Olympic Sports.
 Following the names of other  sports, in the Olympics BetaComp would be called "*Freestyle* Climbing" (like *Freestyle* Skiing) or "*Artistic* Climbing" (like *Artistic* Gymnastics).

-::: tip Even if a BetaComp never makes it into the Olympics, it will still [add value](/guide/Why/AddValue) to the climbing community and beyond.
+::: tip Even if a BetaComp never makes it into the Olympics, it will still [add value](/guide/Why/AddValue) to the Climbing community and beyond.

 :::